2023 Most Popular Psychology Bachelor's Degree Schools in Florida

 Of the 366 students majoring in psychology at UNF, 18% are male and 82% are female.

-Saint Leo University did quite well in this year’s ranking of the most popular places for psychology students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the small suburb of Saint Leo, St. Leo University is a private not-for-profit college with a medium-sized student population.
+Saint Leo University came in at #8 in this year’s edition of the Most Popular Psychology Bachelor’s Degree Schools in Florida ranking.
+Located in the suburb of Saint Leo, St. Leo University is a private not-for-profit college with a moderately-sized student population.

 About 79% of the students majoring in psychology at the school are women while 21% are male.